 This article may contain affiliate links.
 This means that if you make a purchase after clicking on the link, we may receive a small commission for which we are very grateful.

 A Fortunate Encounter

-“There’s nothing really up this way.” he said and his hiking partner (possibly his grand daughter) nodded in agreement.
+“There’s nothing really up this way.” he said and his hiking partner (possibly his granddaughter) nodded in agreement.
 This was easy to believe since our view ahead showed only a steep, rocky path, bare of trees and any hope of shade.
-I probably should mention it was a smoking hot day and we had indulged in a few glass of wine the night before.
-Sure the hike was partially intended to burn off the calories and the wine induced sluggishness but we also wanted to enjoy our afternoon.
+I probably should mention it was a smoking hot day and we had indulged in a few glasses of wine the night before.
+Sure the hike was partially intended to burn off the calories and the wine-induced sluggishness but we also wanted to enjoy our afternoon.
 It’s all about balance people!

 “If you’re looking to hike to Bowen Lookout you’re going the wrong way.
 This way is much prettier and probably better suited to your abilities.”
 I’m not really sure what he meant by that last remark considering we were all at least 20 years younger and seemingly a fair bit fitter.
 Maybe the wine had taken more of a toll than we realized?
 Deciding to let the comment go we thanked him for saving us from a hot and potentially painful hike and headed back down the hill to the start of the Howe Sound Crest Trail he had pointed out.